 Income Inclusion for Certain Employee Fringe Benefits

-In general, a service member in an LLC cannot exclude from income amounts paid on behalf of the member as follows:
+A service member generally is not permitted to exclude from income amounts paid by the LLC on behalf of the member as follows:

-- amounts paid by an employer to an accident and heath plan;
+- Amounts paid by an employer to an accident and health plan;

-In contrast, amounts paid by the LLC with respect to these fringe benefits on behalf of an employee are excludible from the employee’s income.
-With respect to health insurance, deductions available to the service member on the member’s individual income tax return generally offset this income, putting the service member in the same net after-tax position as an employee.
-Other fringe benefits, however, may be non-deductible or deductible subject to certain limits (such as the limitations imposed on miscellaneous itemized deductions).
-Thus, the service member might not be in the same after-tax position as an employee with respect to payments for these fringe benefits.
+In contrast, amounts paid by the LLC with respect to these fringe benefits on behalf of the service provider treated as an employee are excludible from the employee’s income.
+With respect to health insurance, deductions available to the service member on the member’s individual income tax return generally offset any income from the payment of such amounts by the LLC on behalf of the service member, putting the service member in the same net after-tax position as an employee.
+Other fringe benefits, however, may be non-deductible or deductible subject to certain limits — such as any limitations imposed on miscellaneous itemized deductions.
+Accordingly, the service member might not be in the same after-tax position as an employee with respect to payments by the LLC on behalf of the service member for these fringe benefits.

 Participation in a Cafeteria Plan

-A service member may not participate in a “cafeteria plan” (also commonly known as flex-spending accounts) because the member is not an employee of the company.
-Specifically, the service member cannot use “pre-tax” dollars to pay for expenses covered by the company’s cafeteria plan, such as day care expenses and non-reimbursed health care expenses.
-The service member generally will not be entitled to any deductions on the member’s individual income tax return with respect to these expenses.
-Thus, the service member generally will not be in the same after-tax position as an employee with respect to the items covered by a cafeteria plan.
+A service member is not permitted to participate in a “cafeteria plan” — also commonly known as flex-spending accounts — sponsored by the LLC because the service member is not an employee of the LLC.
+Specifically, the service member is not permitted to use “pre-tax” dollars to pay for expenses covered by the LLC’s cafeteria plan, such as day care expenses and non-reimbursed health care expenses.
+The service member generally is not entitled to any deductions on the service member’s individual income tax return with respect to these expenses.
+Accordingly, the service member generally is not in the same after-tax position as an employee with respect to the items covered by a cafeteria plan.

-Please contact Richard E. Aderman or Michael J. Schaller if you have any additional questions or concerns.
+Please contact Richard E. Aderman or Benjamin W. Hager if you have any additional questions or concerns.